Free Pima County Public Records Search (Criminal, Marital, Court)

 Once you know where to look, finding information about individuals in Pima County, Arizona, can be done quickly and efficiently.
 This free resource will help searchers track down the public records they seek.

-How To Conduct a Pima County Inmate Search Through Official Channels
+Search for Inmates in Pima County Through Official Channels

 Prisoners arrested by law enforcement agencies in the metropolitan Tucson area — as well as in other parts of Pima County — are typically held in one of two detention facilities maintained by the county sheriff’s department, the Pima County Adult Detention Complex and the much smaller Ajo District Jail.1

-Find Inmates Through the Pima County Sheriff’s Department Inmate Lookup Tool
+Find Inmates Using the Pima County Sheriff’s Office Inmate Lookup Tool

 To search the jail roster, type in the individual’s last name and click “Lookup Inmate.”
 The search results will be delivered to the same webpage below the search field.